Do you qualify for a Habitat home?

 How can I apply for a home and how are families chosen?

-The first step in applying is to stop by our office located at 3520 River Road Columbus, GA, and pick up an application.
+The first step in applying is to stop by our office located at 3520 River Road Columbus, GA, and pick up an application or click on the homeowner application below.
 The affiliate’s family selection committee chooses homeowners based on their level of need, their willingness to partner with CAHFH and their ability to repay the no-interest loan.
 Every affiliate follows a non-discriminatory policy of family selection.
 Neither race nor religion is a factor in choosing homeowner families.

 What are “sweat equity” hours?

 “Sweat equity” hours are hours worked by the partner family assisting with construction of other Habitat homes, as well as construction of their own home.
 “Sweat Equity” hours include a Homeowner Academy with training on finances, home repair, homeownership, and community responsibility.

 Families usually move into their homes within a year to two years from the date they applied.
 This depends on how quickly families can complete their home ownership requirements.

 How many people will get chosen for a home?